libis/rdm-integration/README.md

 - [IRODS](https://irods.org/)

 ## Getting started
-Download the binary built for your system (Windows, Linux or Darwin/macOS on intel or arm64 architecture) from the latest release and execute it by double-clicking on it or by running it in command-line.
+Download the binary built for your system (Windows, Linux or Darwin/macOS) from the latest release and execute it by double-clicking on it or by running it in command-line.
 By default, the application will connect to the [Demo Dataverse](https://demo.dataverse.org).
 If you wish to connect to a different Dataverse installation, run it in command-line with the ``server`` parameters set to the Dataverse installation of your choice, e.g., on Windows system:
 ```
 demo_windows.exe -server=https://demo.dataverse.org
 ```